rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 <td>sonar.cxx.xunit.provideDetails</td>
 <td>
-If "True", tries to assign testcases in reports to test resources in SonarQube, thus making the drillown to details possible
+If "True", tries to assign testcases in reports to test resources in SonarQube, thus making the drilldown to details possible
 <br>
 <i>Scope:</i> project
 <br>